bcgsc/arcs/README.md

 ### Running ARCS in '--arcs-long' mode

-The arcs-long mode uses alignments of long reads to scaffold the input contigs.
+The arcs-long mode first segments and assigns barcodes to the long reads, yielding pseudo-linked reads.
+Alignments of the pseudo-linked reads are then used to scaffold the input contigs.

 To run the pipeline in arcs-long mode, run `Examples/arcs-make arks-long`.
 For example, to scaffold the assembly `my_scaffolds.fa` with long reads `my_reads.fa.gz` or `my_reads.fq.gz`, specifying a minimum contig length of 1000bp:
 ```